Netstat is used to display active TCP connections and related listening ports in the computer or system. Actually, there are more features provided by

 Display Ethernet Statistics

 Ethernet or MAC generally used for the same meaning.
-Ethernet is layer 2 protocol used to communication in our LAN with other hosts and mostly with gateway which is used to access other networks or internet.
-We can list detailed information about ethernet protocol.
+Ethernet is a Layer 2 protocol used to communicate in our LAN with other hosts and mostly with a gateway that is used to access other networks or the internet.
+We can list detailed information about the ethernet protocol.
 We will use

 -e option to list ethernet statistics.